 At the pools and lounge areas, bar waiters will bring you drinks.
 However, during busy times service may be very slow.
 I’ve found that it’s often quicker to go to the bar instead of waiting for a server to come around.
 But, a small tip to your server may motivate them to visit you more often!

 The ship is open-container friendly, so you can order a drink anywhere and carry it wherever you want (just refrain from taking glass to the pool area).

-When you first arrive to your stateroom, you’ll likely notice that there are some beverages in your room.
-There are probably some sodas, beer and wine in your mini-fridge, and maybe some bottles of water on the desk.
+When you first arrive at your stateroom, you’ll likely notice that there are some beverages in your room.
+There are probably some sodas, beer, and wine in your mini-fridge, and maybe some bottles of water on the desk.